masoncfrancis/masons-guides/nyc/airport.md

 If you take train and/or bus, you'll pay between 3-10 dollars.
 If you take a taxi/Uber/Lyft, you're probably looking at upwards of 50 bucks.

-I personally recommend using Google Maps to help you get to your specific destination, and which train/bus to take For information on how to get around once you're in Manhattan, read my [Getting Around](gettingaround.md) page.
+I personally recommend using Google Maps to help you get to your specific destination, and which train/bus to take.
+For information on how to get around once you're in Manhattan, read my [Getting Around](gettingaround.md) page.

 There are three airports around New York City: